 Chondromalacia patella is a very common condition and is thought to be a common cause of anterior knee pain.
 It is more common in young women.
 “Anterior knee pain” means pain in the front of the knee.
 The term chondromalacia implies cartilage softening and thinning is taking place.
 Pain from chondromalacia will often present with burning pain in the front of the knee joint.
 Grinding or clicking in the front of the knee is also a common complaint.
-This condition is thought to be a common cause of anterior knee pain in runners, young women, and in older adults when arthritis becomes more prevalent.
+This condition is thought to be a common cause of anterior knee pain in runners, young women, and older adults when arthritis becomes more prevalent.
+We have a very popular, newer post on anterior knee pain here.

 What is Chondromalacia?

-Chondromalacia, very simply put represents a softening and possibly early degeneration the cartilage underneath your kneecap or patella.
-It is more common in woman, some as young as teenagers.
+Chondromalacia, very simply put represents a softening and possibly early degeneration of the cartilage underneath your kneecap or patella.
+It is more common in women, some as young as teenagers.

 Cartilage is a very important structure in our knee.
 It coats the ends of all the bones in our knee which touch – or articulate- on one another.
 Healthy cartilage allows for motion without friction, pain, clicking or discomfort.
 Normal cartilage in our knee is usually quite firm and smooth with no divots, fissures or roughness.
 When chondromalacia sets in, the cartilage surface starts to soften.
 In time (years) the cartilage begins to develop fissures, torn flaps and becomes thinner than usual.
 If the cartilage begins to degenerate or change then your knee might hurt, it might click and some patients with chondromalacia or cartilage changes might have a feeling of “catching” or giving way.